instantiator/blog-source/blog-site/content/post/video-playback-like-a-pro.md

 At Nesta’s [Centre for Collective Intelligence](https://www.nesta.org.uk/project/centre-collective-intelligence/), we have used these techniques to develop [Zeitgeist](https://zg-app.com), an application to deliver deliberative workshops at scale.
 We’ve worked hard to elevate the user experience, and in doing so it seems right to share back what we’ve learned.

-If you’d like to learn more about how deliberative workshops can help you get to the heart of what matters most, reach out to us at: [collective.intelligence@nesta.org.uk](mailto:collective.intelligence@nesta.org.uk)
+**Find out how deliberative workshops can help you get to the heart of what matters most.
+Reach out to us at: [collective.intelligence@nesta.org.uk](mailto:collective.intelligence@nesta.org.uk)**